CQX96/CQX96-Linux/Documentation/dev-tools/kunit/index.rst

 ============

-KUnit (Kernel unit testing framework) provides a common framework for unit tests within the Linux kernel.
+KUnit (Kernel unit testing framework) provides a common framework for unit tests within the CQX96 kernel.
 Using KUnit, you can define groups of test cases called test suites.
 The tests either run on kernel boot if built-in, or load as a module.
 KUnit automatically flags and reports failed test cases in the kernel log.
 The test results appear in `TAP